Backbone Layer Encryption

 Device Signature Public Key

-The device’s public key which is stored in the Datawallet of an identity and thus is know to any other device of the identity.
-The public key can be used to verify data coming from other devices of an identity.
+The device’s public key which is stored in the Datawallet of an Identity and thus is know to any other device of the Identity.
+The public key can be used to verify data coming from other devices of an Identity.

 Symmetric Encryption

 Symmetric encryption is used throughout this solution in order to securely encrypt sensitive data.
-Prior to a communication to a different device or identity, a random secret key is generated and used to encrypt the payload.
+Prior to a communication to a different device or Identity, a random secret key is generated and used to encrypt the payload.
 This secret key is then shared via a secure side-channel / out-of-band communication.
-This could be a message communicated over enmeshed, a QR-Code shown in a browser session or any other secure communication channel.
+This could be a Message communicated over enmeshed, a QR code shown in a browser session or any other secure communication channel.
 The secret key is never transmitted unencrypted over the Backbone, as this would break up the end-to-end encryption.

 Examples where symmetric encryption is used: